cybertec-postgresql/pgwatch/README.md

 This is the next generation of [pgwatch2](https://github.com/cybertec-postgresql/pgwatch2/).

-> [!WARNING]
-> This repo is under active development!
-Formats, schemas, and APIs are subject to rapid and backward incompatible changes!

 ## Quick Start

 For the fastest development experience the Docker compose file is provided: